 Improving NVDI methodology [NIR/NDVI]

 Reyner Banham states that “Of all the factors involved in environmental management, humidity has, for most of architectural history, been the most pestiferous, subtle, and elusive of control”.
-By Nature of its microstructure, traditional ceramic material can function as a buffer for both heat and moisture.
+By Nature of its microstructure, a traditional ceramic material can function as a buffer for both heat and moisture.
 The intention of the project with this second group of prototypes was to control moisture levels with different porosity levels.
 The conclusion of the observation of the NVDI pictures was that photosynthetic organism grows progressively in ceramic of G3, unlike G2 and G1 where water absorption is higher, but also dries faster.
 To measure and understand the moisture levels better the ceramic formula used was from piece 3CL from group 3, not only because it seems to be one of the best samples with better bioreceptibility but also because Chamotte C and Rockwool creates low levels of frangibility compared to the rest.

 Multiple Moisture Details [MM-D]